 Regular consumption of gochugaru can help to prevent health issues like:

-Prostate cancer: Capsaicin is that gives gochugaru and other red peppers their heat.
+- Prostate cancer: Capsaicin is the compound that gives gochugaru and other red peppers their heat.
 It is also effective for preventing the spread of prostate cancer cells.
 Research has shown that it causes prostate cancer cells to kill themselves.

 Common uses for gochugaru